scepter914/mmcarrot/tools/rerun_visualization/README.md

 ```

 - Visualize NuScenes dataset with pre-process
-  - Note that this command use about 20GB RAM
+  - Note that this command uses about 20GB RAM

 ```sh
 python tools/rerun_visualization/visualize.py \